Want to help your kids learn math and science at home? Ask them to explain what they are learning in their own words.

-For instance, a study of novice chess players found that individuals who were told to explain a computer’s moves became better players than people who simply observed the computer’s moves (de Bruin et al 2006).
+For instance, novice chess players appear to hone their skills faster when they make explaining an explicit part of their training process.
+In one experiment, people asked to watch and explain a computer’s moves became better players than did people who simply observed the computer’s moves (de Bruin et al 2006).

-Explaining appears to help younger kids, too.
-In one study, Bethany Rittle-Johnson and her colleagues (2008) gave 5-year olds some pattern-detection problems to solve.
+But some of the most interesting research concerns younger children.
+In a study of 5-year-olds, Bethany Rittle-Johnson and her colleagues (2008) gave kids some pattern-detection problems to solve.

-Each problem consisted of a sequence of 6 plastic bugs—e.g.,
+Each problem consisted of a sequence of 6 plastic bugs like this:

 Perhaps it forces them to wrestle with the underlying concepts, making them discover connections we might otherwise overlook.

 That's the contention of Cristine Legare and her colleagues.